 At just 8 ounces, the tiny Porlex Mini handheld offers precision grinding, with 18 settings, in a travel-friendly size.
-You probably wouldn’t want to use it if you need several cups to get going in the morning, but for a cup or two, especially when you’re in the outdoors or traveling, it’s hard to beat.
+At your desk or when you're in the outdoors or traveling, it's hard to beat.

 While $249 isn’t exactly a steal, in the world of quality coffee grinders, the price tag is considered mid-range.
 But the performance?
 Top-notch.
 Since 1999, this company has been racking up awards for its grinders, and the Virtuoso+, with its sleek, intuitive design, quickly rose to the top of the 10 models we tested.

 First: the grind settings.
 While most of the grinders had fewer than 20 settings, the Virtuoso+ had 40 to choose from.
-Having more options allows you to micro-customize the grind size to your liking, so you get the exact taste you want from the beans.
-We were wowed by how easy it was to quickly and easily customize our grinds, from espresso or Turkish coffee (which call for the finest grind) at one end of the spectrum to French press or cold brew (which require coarser grinds) at the other.
+Having more options allows you to micro-customize the grind size to your liking, so you get the exact taste you want from the coffee beans.
+We were wowed by how easy it was to quickly and easily customize our grinds, whether you’re using an espresso machine or making Turkish coffee (which calls for the finest grind) at one end of the spectrum to French press or cold brew (which require a coarse grind) at the other.
 Simply turn the hopper to clearly marked settings to grind for your desired style of coffee.

 The Virtuoso+ features a handy digital timer display that allows you to program your time within one-tenth of a second by using a knob on the side.
 This feature, which wasn’t available on many of the other models we tested, lets you grind your beans for an exact amount of time — a useful capability when you’re in a hurry and know the measurement you’re looking for.
 Having a timer is also important because once you find that magic grind number that suits your taste, you’ll get the same amount every single time.
 If your timer is set for too long, your coffee may be too strong; if it’s too short, it will be weak.
 If you’re still experimenting with grind time and weight, you can use the pulse mode to explore precise and consistent grinds.